open-feature/flagd/docs/reference/specifications/proposal/rfc-grpc-custom-name-resolver.md

 The idea is to

-* create custom name resolver for `java` and `golang` based on the example [provided](https://grpc.io/docs/guides/custom-name-resolution/#language-support)
+- allow a new config option to pass the [target](https://grpc.io/docs/guides/custom-name-resolution/#life-of-a-target-string) string
-* and allow a new config option to pass the [target](https://grpc.io/docs/guides/custom-name-resolution/#life-of-a-target-string) string
+- reduce need to create/override existing implementations to simplify use of name-resolver

 ### Target String Pattern*